 6. Notice The New And Small Shops

 Instead of buying only from big and popular online shops, look out for smaller yet trustworthy shops.
 Most likely, their listings are cheaper because they want to compete with the bigger businesses.
-It’s also likely that their customer service support is more personalized, direct and responsive, especially if you ask for a discount.
+It’s also likely that their customer service support is more personalized, direct and responsive, especially if you ask for a discount or claim warranty for a product.

 Finding a smaller shop is easy.
 All you have to do is fire up Google and search for the item you are looking for.
 Then scoot over to the second or third page.
 The lower ranking websites you find there are your friends.